This page tells you about the bowel. You can find the following information

 The bowel is part of the digestive system.
 This is called the gastrointestinal tract or GI tract for short.
 The digestive system processes all the food we eat and turns it into energy for the body to use.

 The bowel is divided into the small bowel (small intestine) and the large bowel (colon and rectum).
-Food passes down the food pipe (gullet or oesophagus) into the stomach.
+Food passes down the food pipe (oesophagus) into the stomach.
 The food is digested and passes into the small bowel.
 Here the body absorbs nutrients from the food.
 The food then passes through the large bowel, which absorbs water and forms the waste matter into stool.
 The stool is stored in the back passage (rectum) until it is ready to be passed out of the body.

 The small bowel